30 Examples of Stunning Architecture Around the World

 "Inlaid flowers wind across the 183,000-square-foot marble courtyard of the Sheikh Zayed Mosque, the largest mosque in the United Arab Emirates."

 This is simply: breathtaking.
 Right?
 A wonderful representation of Abu Dhabi and all of it's grace.
-This Mosque is very well known and capturing the hearts of more and more a millennials make travel a full time gig.
+This Mosque is very well known and captures the hearts of millions of travellers.

 7. City of Arts and Sciences, Spain